homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

 Testing repositories with the Specification pattern is testing the different specifications in isolation against a real Doctrine database backend.
-This will not be super simple to setup, but the isolation of specifications and their reusability  accross repositories actually allows us to keep the number of tests very small.
+This will not be super simple to setup, but the isolation of specifications and their reusability across repositories actually allows us to keep the number of tests very small.
 The pattern avoids the problem of combinatorial explosion of test-cases very neatly.

-The real benefit of testabilty is achieved in tests of repository client code.
+The real benefit of testability is achieved in tests of repository client code.
 Before we were not able to unit-test this code, because of the Doctrine EntityManager, Query + QueryBuilder dependencies.
 Now We can inject the repositories into our controllers and services and then use mock objects in the